rtj-dev/CTF-Writeups/Active-Directory/Phantom/Phantom_Writeup.md

 **Veracrypt**

-Returning to our veracrypt container, using external resources, we can learn that the password hash stored in a container, is the first 512 bits of the file.
+Returning to our veracrypt container, using external resources, we can learn that the first 512 bytes contain the encrypted volume header we can then feed to hashcat.

 *   **Command**: `dd if=./IT_BACKUP_201123.hc of=./hash bs=512 count=1`